service¶

 target: 10

-allows the service to scale down to zero when there are no requests.
+If you specify the minimum number of replicas as 0, the service will scale down to zero when there are no requests.

 type: service